 The "cooling-off" period is intended to give the parties time to negotiate and settle the matter amicably without the need to proceed to the adversarial stage of the opposition.
 Although the "cooling-off" period initially lasts for two months, it is extendible for a further 22 months, provided that both parties jointly agree to the extension.
 Either party may at any point unilaterally opt-out of the "cooling-off" period without notice to the other party and proceed with the adversarial part of the opposition.
-If an agreement is reached, in the cooling-off period, neither party will be ordered to pay costs.
+If an agreement is reached, neither party will be ordered to pay costs.

-What happens if the Applicant withdraws or restricts the scope of the application during the coolingoff period?
+What happens if the Applicant withdraws or restricts the scope of the application?

-If the Applicant restricts the scope of the goods or services of the application so that they do not conflict with the Earlier Rights or withdraws the application altogether, then the opposition is terminated and the opposition fee will be refunded to the Opponent.
+If the Applicant restricts the scope of the goods and services of the application so that they do not conflict with the Earlier Rights or withdraws the application altogether, then the opposition is terminated and the opposition fee will be refunded to the Opponent.
 There will be no award of costs.